-- C. Clients may be authorized for service hours below those established in WAC with agreement from the client, County, DDA Case Resource Manager and Contractor.
-The client may request an increase to the maximum authorized through WAC at any time. - D. Service hours above those established in WAC must be approved by DDA and the County through an Exception to Rule (ETR) process.
-Contractor must show substantial evidence for the need for an ETR and submit the request to the County Coordinator and the client's Case Manager. - E. Services occur individually or in a small group (no more than 2-3 clients) with similar interests and needs. - F. When clients are served in small groups (no more than 2-3) based on similar interests, staff support hours billed to the County will be divided equally amongst clients served (i.e. 2 clients supported at the same time for 2 hours by a single staff would each receive 1 billable service hour). - G. Services may only be provided in small groups when clients have similar interests and goals which are documented within the individualized Community Inclusion plan.
-Services should typically be provided in age-appropriate community settings. - H. Services focus on activities typically experienced by the general public.
+- D. Clients may be authorized for service hours below those established in WAC with agreement from the Client, County, DDA Case Resource Manager and Contractor.
+The Client may request an increase to the maximum authorized through WAC at any time. - E. Service hours above those established in WAC must be approved by DDA and the County through an Exception to Rule (ETR) process.
+Contractor must show substantial evidence for the need for an ETR and submit the request to the County Coordinator and the Client's Case Manager.

-- I. Clients do not receive employment services simultaneously (except PASRR). - J. The Contractor will look for settings that are not isolating to the participant and whenever possible increase the participant's interaction with the community. - K. Clients may choose to leave CI service at any time to pursue work and receive individual employment services.
+- F. Services focus on activities typically experienced by the general public. - G. The Contractor will look for settings that are not isolating to the participant and whenever possible increase the participant's interaction with the community.